GreenFlag31/snackbar-library/README.md

 npm i ngx-snackbar-ease
 ```

-Register the `SnackbarModule` in your `app.config.ts` and optionaly provide general options:
+Register the `SnackbarModule` in your `app.config.ts` and optionally provide general options:

 ```
 export const appConfig: ApplicationConfig = {